The Top Field, through the Willow Plantation, and The Beech Woods.

 The walk begins at the Childwall Lane Entrance to the Fields and begins with the walk up the concrete path.

-This path is a relic from the time when heavy lorries would travel up to the top to tip their load.
+This path is a relic from that time, when heavy lorries would travel up to the top to tip their load.
+The sharp slopes are a clue to that dark time.

 Wheelchair users would find the entrance a problem as it is not very wide.